joostdecock/site/pages/getting-started.md

 Do you have designs that you'd like to migrate to freesewing?
 We'd love to [help you with that](/contact).

-Do you want use freesewing to underpin your businnes?
+Do you want use freesewing to underpin your business?
 That's great, [reach out to us](/contact).

 Just want to chat?
 There's a [Slack channel](/slack) for that.